When Declaring Bankruptcy – Can I travel overseas?

 Civic Fines like Speeding or Toll fines

-If you cannot make a payment on your house or car, the bank or the trustee will sell the asset, and the debt will become an unsecured asset.
+If you cannot make a payment on your house or vehicle, the bank or the trustee will sell the asset, and the debt will end up being an unsecured asset.
 The unsecured debt can then be removed with bankruptcy so you will not be stuck with it.

-There are some other debts that will not be removed with bankruptcy, to find out call us at Bankruptcy Experts on 1300 795 575 to make sure.
+In the NT there are some other debts that will not be eliminated with bankruptcy, to find out call us at Bankruptcy Tennant Creek on 1300 795 575 to make sure.

 14. Is There a Limit to the Amount of Debt I Can Be in Prior to Declaring Bankruptcy?